joe-jngigi/joe_jngigi_beta/docs/README.md

   },]
 ```

-`TAddProduct`: A function that takes a single argument of type productsProps and returns void.
+`TAddProduct`: A function that takes a single argument of type `productsProps` and returns void.
 This function is intended to add a new product to the array stored in `TProducts`.

 > ### Take away 3

 **Can I safely say a type/interface is used to describe a data structure of what is intended?**</br>
 Yes, that's a very accurate description of the purpose of types and interfaces in programming, particularly in languages like TypeScript.
 Both types and interfaces are used to define the structure and shape of data.
 They help ensure that data adheres to a specific structure and type.

-In TypeScript, using the syntax `'light' | 'dark'` as the type of a property indicates that the property can only take one of those two specific string values.
+In TypeScript, using the syntax `'light' | 'dark'` as the type of property indicates that the property can only take one of those two specific string values.
 This enforces type safety and helps prevent unintended values from being assigned to the property.

 ## Pagination in React